humberto-ortiz/megaprobe-lab/content/heriberto.md

   - Finally processed the txt file and managed to get some structured results.
   - Can probably used the same method for other types of SiLK data.
 Need to test it out.
   - Elaborate on results here

+# Spring Semester 2019-2020 Reports
+## Week 1 (27/Ene/2020 - 31/Ene/2020):

+  - Humberto instilled fear in our lives by saying we have to present our research at the SIDIM
+  - Re-read my technical report, turns out is kinda horrible.

+## Week 2 (3/Feb/2020 - 7/Feb/2020):

+  - Started working on the abstract
+  - Compilers is the land of wizards and eldritch magic that is slipping between my fingers

+## Week 3 (10/Feb/2020 - 14/Feb/2020):

+  - Abstract was submitted
+  - Compilers continue to reveals it's almost incomprehensable eldritch secrets.
+  - "Confien en la recursion" by Humberto Ortiz, to explain compilers magic that happens

+## Week 4 (17/Feb/2020 - 21/Feb/2020):

+  - Abstract was, regrettably, accepted to the SIDIM.
+  - Compilers and Computer Graphics HW monopolized most of my time.
+Progress in research was none.
+  - JavaScript/HTML are terrible.
+Ocaml is picky in weird ways, that i don't understand very well.

+## Week 5 (24/Feb/2020 - 28/Feb/2020):

+  - Started PCA tutorial, as they are needed for the subspace method.
+  - Hit some embarrassing snags, when using silk pipeline in tech-report
+  - Eldritch secrets are slowly being revealed in Compilers